Miller scores 2, Canucks get 5 in 1st and drub Panthers 7-2

 Brian Boyle and Mike Hoffman scored for Florida, but the loss snapped an eight-game point streak (4-0-4).

-Canucks goalie Thatcher Demko made his fourth start of the season and stopped 27 shots.

-Coming off a 6-2 win over Edmonton on Sunday, the Panthers had hoped to rest netminder Sergei Bobrovsky.
+Coming off a 6-2 win Sunday over Edmonton, the Panthers had hoped to rest netminder Sergei Bobrovsky.
 Sam Montembeault started between the pipes but was replaced early in the first after allowing three goals on nine shots.

 Bobrovsky made four saves in 13:42 before the 22-year-old Montembeault returned for the second period.
 He made some impressive saves and finished with 26.

-Sutter and Micheal Ferland opened a dominant first period with a nice give-and-go sequence that ended with Sutter putting a wrist shot past Montembeault 1:14 into the game.

-Schaller widened the lead 1:11 later, taking a pass from Jay Beagle down low and muscling a heavy shot into the Florida net.

-Virtanen added another goal less than two minutes later, giving Vancouver a 3-0 advantage.
-The goal was the third in three games for the right wing.
+“Just wanted to change the momentum of the game and see what happened and it worked for about, what, a couple minutes?”
+Florida coach Joel Quenneville said.

+Panthers center Aleksander Barkov said he and his teammates went from playing their best game of the season Sunday to their worst the following night.

+“(The Canucks) played a perfect game,” he said.
+“We just need to move forward.”

-Florida replaced Montembeault with Bobrovsky just 6:18 into the game after Virtanen’s goal.
+Florida replaced Montembeault with Bobrovsky just 6:18 in after Virtanen’s third goal in three games gave Vancouver a 3-0 advantage.

-The Panthers got on the board 8:09 into the period after Leivo turned the puck over in the Canucks zone, where it was picked up by Jayce Hawryluk.
-He sent it over to Boyle and the center sent a rocket sailing past Demko, cutting Vancouver’s lead to 3-1.

-Hoffman scored for the Panthers on the ensuing power play, ripping a laser shot from inside the faceoff circle.
-The puck hit Demko’s water bottle at the back of the net, sending the orange cap flying.

-Miller’s second goal put the Canucks up by four once again with 29 seconds left in the second.
+Miller’s second goal put the Canucks up 6-2 with 29 seconds left in the second.
 Boeser got on the scoresheet 13:20 into the third, sending a wrist shot into the top right corner.

 Pettersson got his third assist on the play.
 He has eight points (one goal, seven assists) in his last four games.

+There’s a lot of confidence in the Canucks’ dressing room these days, Pettersson said.

+“We want to be a playoff team.
+We want to go deep in the playoffs,” Demko said.
+“And it’s just going to get harder as the season goes on.
+So just building that momentum now and riding it through the season.”

-NOTES: Left wing Loui Eriksson returned to the Canucks lineup after being a healthy scratch for nine games in a row.
+NOTES: Pettersson reached 80 points in his 82nd career game.
+Pavel Bure is the only player who required fewer games (80) to hit the same plateau with the Canucks. … Left wing Loui Eriksson returned to the Canucks lineup after being a healthy scratch for nine games in a row.
 He assisted on Schaller’s first-period goal.

 UP NEXT